SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/01-Java-Persistance-Query-Language.md

 1. The DELETE clause plus the entity by choice and an alias
 2. The filtration for the batch DELETE.

-## JOINS
+## JOIN

 An indispensable part of working with a database is linking our tables.

 With **JPQL**, we have to declare the **JOIN clauses** by ourselves.

-As long as we are familiar with how **JOINS** work, Spring Data knows how to find the criteria to join the table by.
+As long as we are familiar with how a given **JOIN** clause works, Spring Data knows how to find the criteria to join the table by.

-There are three **JOIN** clause types available in JPQL:
+There are four **JOIN** clause **types** available in JPQL:

-- INNER JOIN
-- LEFT OUTER JOIN
-- LEFT INNER JOIN
+- **INNER JOIN** - Retrieves entities with matching values in both tables
+- **LEFT OUTER JOIN** - Retrieves all entities from the left table, and the matched entities from the right table
+- **RIGHT OUTER JOIN** - Retrieves all entities from the right table, and the matched entities from the left table
+- **FULL OUTER JOIN** - Retrieves all entities when there is a match in either the left or the right tables

 Take a look at the following example: